SMSPIRITUALITY—MEDIA

 What it isn't

 Moha is not stupidity in the ordinary sense, and it is not a character defect to be condemned.
-The Buddhist analysis treats it as the cognitive condition of the unawakened mind — universal among ordinary beings and the field on which the path operates — rather than as a personal failing.
+The Buddhist analysis treats it as the cognitive condition of the unawakened mind, universal among ordinary beings and the field on which the path operates, not a personal failing.
 It is also not identical to the Patañjalian [kleśa](lexicon:kleshas) schema: the Yoga Sūtras place avidyā at the root of a five-fold list (avidyā, asmitā, rāga, dveṣa, abhiniveśa) and treat the cognitive root as structurally first, while the Abhidhamma keeps moha alongside its affective cousins inside the kilesa triad and treats avidyā separately at the head of the Pratītyasamutpāda.
 The two analyses are recognisably parallel diagnoses of the same territory; the technical operations of the two paths are not interchangeable.
-And the term is not the Mahāyāna māyā — illusion, world-appearance — which carries a metaphysical rather than psychological register.
+And the term is not the Mahāyāna māyā (illusion or world-appearance), which carries a metaphysical rather than psychological register.
 Moha is the diagnostic name for the cloudedness in present cognition that lets the path's symptom proceed; māyā is the name for the appearance the diagnosis eventually sees through.